tenstorrent/tt-kmd/README.md

 The driver registers device files named `/dev/tenstorrent/%d`, one for each enumerated device.

+### To install:

+Pre-built `.deb` packages for Debian and Ubuntu are available at [https://github.com/tenstorrent/tt-kmd/releases](https://github.com/tenstorrent/tt-kmd/releases)

+For other distributions, install from source (see below).

 ### To install from source:

 * You must have dkms installed.